jinweelee/notebooks/lit_review.md

 ###Final thoughts
 Ok crucially they did not do a isoform specific rescue on a loqs-ORF to pinpoint whether or not Loqs-PD is responsible for transposable element silencing.

+##GSE37443

+###Background info:
+R2D2 and free phosphate
+suppress the inherent ability of Dcr-2 to process premiRNAs into 21 nt duplexes, restricting it to the longer dsRNA triggers associated with RNAi.

+Production of esiRNAs (hpRNAs) by Dcr-2 in cultured Drosophila S2 cells requires the alternative partner protein, Loqs-PD, rather than R2D2. **However, it is not known whether the production of exo-siRNAs, cis-NAT-endo-siRNAs, and mobile element-derived endosiRNAs also requires Loqs-PD.
+Moreover, an in vivo role for Loqs-PD in small RNA production has not been established.**

+Interesting stuff on the different structure/ domains of loqs-isoforms:
+The largest Loqs protein isoform, **Loqs-PB, comprises three double-stranded RNA-binding domains (dsRBDs); dsRBD3 is required for Loqs-PB to bind to Dcr-1** (Fo¨ rstemann et al., 2005;
+Ye et al., 2007). **Loqs-PA, which also binds to Dcr-1, lacks a part of the third dsRBD of Loqs-PB**.
+Loqs-PD has a unique carboxy terminal sequence in place of dsRBD3 and binds to Dcr-2 rather than Dcr-1.

+Interesting stuff on the general theme of sRNA processing:
+Partnerships between dicer-like proteins anddsRBD proteins are a general theme in RNA silencing pathways.
+For example, plants produce four distinct Dicer enzymes, each with its own specialized dsRBD partner

+###Summary of findings
+We find
+that Loqs-PA and Loqs-PB, but not
+Loqs-PD, can rescue the lethality of loqs null mutant flies.

+Loqs-PB is crucial
+for female fertility and for producing specific subsets of miRNAs. **Loqs-PD enhances the production of both endo and exo-siRNAs.**

+In the absence of
+Loqs-PB, Dcr-1 produces aberrant products from pre-miR-307a, pre-miR-87,
+and pre-miR-316.

+##Set up and background info

+loqsKO mutant flies are embryonic lethal (Park et al., 2007).
+Loqs-PA or Loqs-PB, but not Loqs-PD, restored embryonic viability, suggesting that a defect in miRNA biogenesis underlies the lethality observed in loqsKO embryos.

+Oh wow its an entirely in vivo study

+### Normal Exo-siRNA Accumulation Requires Loqs-PD In Vivo

+In cultured Drosophila S2 cells, Loqs-PD is required for efficient esiRNA production, but does does Loqs-PD play a role in RNAi in adult flies?

+**Okay interesting, the GMR-wIR transgene is an exo-siRNA reporter**

+The GMR-wIR transgene produces during eye development an inverted repeat hairpin RNA corresponding to white exon 3.
+Dcr-2 processes the wIR hairpin into siRNAs (Lee and Carthew, 2003; Vagin et al., 2006), which in turn silence **white expression, causing the eye to be white or orange instead of red**.
+As such, **reduction in the absorbance at 480 nm of pigment extracted from the eye provides a quantitative measure of white silencing.**

+They found that in WT and HT-KO for dcr-2, r2d2, or ago2, the wIR transgene produced white eyes.
+In contrast, the eyes from wIR transgenic female flies **homozygous for dcr-2, r2d2, or ago2 mutations (A480 = 0.9–1.0) were similar to those of wild-type** (mean A480 = 1.2).

+AH ok, i looked at the diagram wrongly, so it turns out it all makes sense.
+HT show silencing levels similar to WT, while HM show almost no silencing.

+Relation to Loqs?
+HT loqs-ORF KO no diff, but HM loqs-ORF KO shows slightly lower levels of silencing (but silencing not entirely attenuated). **Then, the rescue of PA,PB/PA+PB seems to decrease exo-siRNA processing?
+But adding PD to this combination restores siRNA processing**

+Loss of Loqs-PD decreased
+the abundance of white siRNA reads across the entire wIR hairpin sequence for both sense and antisense siRNAs, suggesting a sequence-independent role for Loqs-PD in facilitating exosiRNA production by Dcr-2 (

+### Oh shit Normal Exo-siRNA Accumulation Requires Loqs-PD In Vivo

+Cis-NAT endo-siRNA accumulation also required Loqs-PD in heads and ovaries (Figures 2D and S2D).
+Our data were more equivocal for transposon-derived endo-siRNAs: these decreased when Loqs-PB was the only isoform present, but were unaltered compared to loqsKO/CyO heterozygotes when Loqs-PA was expressed (Figure 2D).
+In contrast, overexpression of Loqs-PD increased both cis-NAT and transposon-derived endo- siRNAs, suggesting that Loqs-PD acts in the production of transposon-derived endo-siRNAs as it does for exo-siRNA, esiRNA, and cis-NAT endo-siRNA biogenesis.

+In contrast, overexpression
+of Loqs-PD increased both cis-NAT and transposon-derived endo- siRNAs, suggesting that Loqs-PD acts in the production of transposon-derived endo-siRNAs as it does for exo-siRNA, esiRNA, and cis-NAT endo-siRNA biogenesis.

+Key points / statements they make that we can challenge:
+**suggesting that Loqs-PD acts in the production of transposon-derived endo-siRNAs as it does for exo-siRNA, esiRNA, and cis-NAT endo-siRNA bioge nesis.**

+**Endo-siRNA Accumulation *Requires* Loqs-PD**

+We conclude
+that Loqs-PD functions in both endo-siRNA and exo-siRNA production by decreasing the concentration of substrate required for Dcr-2 to efficiently produce siRNA.

+###Loqs-PB Tunes Where Dcr-1 Cleaves Some Pre-miRNAs
+In the **absence of Loqs-PB, miR-307a was shorter and miR-316 and miR-9b were longer** (Figure 3A–3D). miR-307a was also shorter and miR-316 was longer in loqsf00791 hypomorphic mutants.

+flies lacking Loqs-PB accumulate a 21 nt long miR-307a isomir whose seed sequence begins at position 4 of the canonical 23 nt long miR-307a isomir.
+The different lengths of these miRNAs in loqsKO;Loqs-PA/TM3 and loqsKO;Loqs-PB/TM3 flies likely reflects a direct influence of Loqs-PB on the choice of cleavage site by Dcr-1.

+Our data suggest that Loqs-PB repositions pre-miR-307a on Dcr-1 so as to favor production of miR-307a23-mer over miR-307a21-mer

+Also note that in vitro:
+We conclude that Dcr-1 and Loqs-PB form a 1:1 complex.

+##GSE45290

+To differentiate between Ago2-loaded and other small RNAs, we made use of the fact that the 3’-terminal nucleotide of Piwi-/ Aub-/Ago3- as well as Ago2-loaded small RNAs is 2’-O-methyl modified [16,17].
+This modification renders the small RNAs resistant to oxidation of vicinal diols with sodium periodate and subsequent b-elimination that will shorten the un-modified RNAs by one nucleotide and prevent them from participating in the 3’- end ligation reaction required for deep sequencing library generation.
+The technique is highly efficient and specific since the b-elimination resistant small RNAs essentially disappear in libraries prepared from ago2 null mutant flies filtered out.

+A striking observation was that a large proportion ofreads (0.6% to 14.5% of genome matching reads, 5.1% to 80.6%of transposons matching reads) could be attributed to only fourtransposable elements (roo,297,TNFBandblood).

+Loss of Loqs-PD resulted in a 1.8-fold reduction of transposonmatching endo-siRNAs in libraries without b-elimination, consistent with the notion that its role is predominantly in siRNA production (Figure 1 C, left panel).
+While this was true for the analysis of all transposons in bulk, some individual exceptions to this rule exist.
+For example, the transposons F-element, 412 and Doc were only slightly affected by loss of Loqs-PD (Figure S8 in File S1).
+The overall reduction of transposon-targeting endo-siRNAs was also observed after b-elimination, in agreement with the notion that small RNAs must be produced before they can be

+We observed no overall reduction of transposon matching endo-siRNAs between heterozygous and homozygous mutants before b-elimination (Figure 1 C, left panel) with only one major exception: The endo-siRNAs directed against F-element were strongly reduced in the absence of r2d2 but only mildly affected by the absence of loqs-D (Figure S8 in File S1).

+Is there any common principle that could explain why certain transposons differ from the bulk in their requirements for Loqs-PDand R2D2?
+This distinction is not based on their abundance sincepreference of Loqs-PD for biogenesis or R2D2 for Ago2-loadingdoes not correlate with the absolute amount of small RNAs (Figure3).
+Furthermore, when transposons were classified into longterminal repeats (LTRs), long interspersed elements (LINEs) andinverted  repeats  (IRs),  we  did  not  observe  any  consistent correlation that could explain R2D2 versus Loqs-PD preference.